UAB-BST-680/website/content/policies.md

 One homework assignment with the lowest score for each student will be dropped.

-__A note on homework problems__: It is my philosophy that homework should present you with problems that require thorough understanding of the concepts covered in class and an additional commitment to pushing yourself beyond what we covered in class.
-You will often be asked to complete tasks that have a substantially higher degree of complexity than our in-class examples, and you will almost certainly hit a wall and feel as if you are stuck.
+__A note on homework problems__: I think homework should present you with problems that require thorough understanding of the concepts covered in class and an additional commitment to pushing yourself beyond what we covered in class.
+You will be asked to complete hard problems in homework, some that are much harder than our in-class examples.
+You may hit a wall and feel as if you are stuck.
 I am writing about this here because I want you to know it is normal to be stuck and it is okay to do your best and still not completely finish the work.
 The course homework is designed to challenge you, but it is _also_ designed to ensure you make an excellent grade if you invest plenty of time and effort into the work.
-You do not have to be a prodigy to succeed; just be patient with yourself and know that the bravest and most motivated students are the ones who ask for help when they need it.
+You do not have to be a prodigy to succeed; just be patient with yourself and know that I want you to ask me for help when you are stuck.

 ### Grading